Sightem/RoPP/README.md

   <img src="https://img.shields.io/github/commit-activity/w/sightem/ropp">
 </p>

 An API wrapper for Roblox written in C++20.
-This library is by far the most featureful and most maintained Roblox API wrapper made in C++, might as well be true as a whole, supporting not only GET requests, but many POST requests as well.
+This library is by far the most featureful and most maintained Roblox API wrapper made in C++ supporting not only GET requests, but many authenticated POST requests as well.
+The goal is to keep the syntax as intuitive as possible, optimizing all the C++*ness* away.

 Contributions are always welcome.
 Feel free to create a Pull Request.